Dreams (1990 film)

 Dreams addresses themes such as childhood, spirituality, art, death, and mistakes and transgressions made by humans against nature.

 Plot

-The film does not have a single narrative, but is rather episodic in nature, following the adventures of a "surrogate Kurosawa" (often recognizable by his wearing Kurosawa's trademark hat) through eight different segments, or "dreams", each one titled.
+The film does not have a single narrative, but is episodic in nature, following the adventures of a "surrogate Kurosawa" through eight different segments, or "dreams", each one titled.

 "Sunshine Through the Rain"

 A young boy's mother tells him to stay at home during a day when the sun is shining through the rain, warning him that kitsune (foxes) have their weddings during such weather, and do not like to be seen.
 He defies her wishes, wandering into a forest where he witnesses the slow wedding procession of the kitsune.
 He is spotted by them and runs home.
 His mother meets him at the front door, barring the way, and says that an angry fox had come by the house, leaving behind a tantō knife.
 The mother gives the knife to the boy and tells him that he must go and beg forgiveness from the foxes, refusing to let him return home unless he does so.
 She warns that if he does not secure their forgiveness, he must take his own life.
 Taking the knife, the boy sets off into the mountains, towards the place under the rainbow where the kitsune's home is said to be.